 Where is my “Sledge-hammer”?”

 Ayittey’s lament is incontrovertible and complete, and its conclusion is aptness itself.
 It is now time for the sledge-hammer.
 Oyesio!
 Some things need to be very thoroughly smashed without reserve.
 Incinerators would not be misplaced.
-However, Nigerians maybe too decivilised to appreciate or use the sledge-hammer for pushing for development and civilisation.
-Civilisation to most Nigerians is unique; dressing up well, social posing, speaking in a foreign accent, competence in the latest dance, being popular, being “current”, kissing in public, clubbing, having a bit of money, owning the latests gadgets and toys.
-And you are civilised – such is the power of the illusion of percieved comfort.
+However, Nigerians may be too decivilised to appreciate or use the sledge-hammer for pushing for development and civilisation.
+The practice civilisation to most Nigerians is unique; dressing up well, social posing, speaking in a foreign accent, competence in the latest dance, being popular, being “current”, kissing in public, clubbing, having a bit of money, owning the latest gadgets and toys.
+And you are civilised – such is the power of the illusion of perceived comfort.
 Only in Africa is it that easy to be civilised.

 It is only because Nigerians completely forgot the sledge-hammer in the search of a little comfort that non-Africans can call them uncivilised and treat them as such.
 It is time to take up the sledge-hammer!
 Or Nigeria will further decivilise to the stage of an egg.